Stock data Capital links with foreign countries

 Domestic direct investment abroad

-The chart below portrays the links between German and foreign economic sectors arising from primary and secondary German FDI.
-It shows that many German enterprises, such as monetary intermediation, computer programming, consultancy and related activities and the manufacture of chemicals as well as motor vehicles, trailers and semi-trailers, primarily invest in their own sector abroad.
-By contrast, investment by domestic holding companies with and without a management function is more diversified.
+The adjacent chart portrays the links between German and foreign economic sectors arising from primary and secondary German FDI.
+It shows that many German enterprises, such as monetary intermediation and the manufacture of motor vehicles, trailers and semi-trailers as well as chemicals and chemical products primarily invest in their own sector abroad.
+By contrast, investment by domestic holding companies with and without a management function and wholesale trade (excluding trade in motor vehicles) is more diversified.
 Although these companies invest in their own sectors, too, they also maintain direct investment relationships with other major sectors abroad.

 Domestic direct investment abroad by Top10 economic activities